wp-cli/handbook/commands/site/delete.md

 : The id of the site to delete.
 If not provided, you must set the --slug parameter.

 [\--slug=&lt;slug&gt;]
-: Path of the blog to be deleted.
+: Path of the site to be deleted.
 Subdomain on subdomain installs, directory on subdirectory installs.

 [\--yes]
 : Answer yes to the confirmation message.

 [\--keep-tables]
-: Delete the blog from the list, but don't drop it's tables.
+: Delete the blog from the list, but don't drop its tables.

 ### EXAMPLES